MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 ## Maximum number of non-linked attribute values

 The Active Directory database stores non-linked attribute values in a linked directory that must fit on a database page.
-As a result of this size requirement, the maximum imit of non-link attributes for an object that carries only one attribute is 3,000.
+As a result of this size requirement, the maximum imit of non-link attributes for an object that carries only one attribute is 1,200.
+In Windows Server 2025 forests, you can increase the limit to up to 3,000.

 In real-world deployments, errors begin to appear when the object approaches the non-linked attributes limit.
 The status code for these types of errors is 0x00000b and maps to the string "LDAP_ADMIN_LIMIT_EXCEEDED Administration limit on the server has exceeded."